 Peconic Estuary Program

 The Peconic Estuary system is located on the eastern end of Long Island, between the North and South Forks.
-The estuary includes several smaller bays such as Flanders Bay, Great Peconic Bay, Little Peconic Bay, Shelter Island Sound, and Gardiners Bay.
-The major sources of fresh water to the estuary are the Peconic River and groundwater seepage.
+The estuary includes more than 100 distinct bays, harbors, embayments and tributaries, including bays such as Flanders Bay, Great Peconic Bay, Little Peconic Bay, Shelter Island Sound, and Gardiners Bay.

-The New York State Department of Environmental Conservation participates in the Peconic Estuary Program, part of the National Estuary Program.
-The Peconic Estuary Program (PEP) is a cooperative effort between the state of New York, Suffolk County, the United States Environmental Protection Agency (EPA), the scientific community, and the citizens of the Peconic Estuary watershed.
-In 2001 a Comprehensive Conservation and Management Plan (CCMP) was adopted and addresses issues noted below.
+The Peconic Estuary Program (PEP) (this link leaves the DEC website) is a cooperative effort between the state of New York State, Suffolk County, the United States Environmental Protection Agency (EPA), the scientific community, and the citizens of the Peconic Estuary watershed.
+In 2001 a Comprehensive Conservation and Management Plan (CCMP) (this link leaves the DEC website) was adopted and addresses issues noted below.

-Excess inputs of nitrogen have caused an imbalance in the estuary, which results in periodic algae blooms and related short drops in dissolved oxygen during the summer.
+Excess inputs of nitrogen have caused an imbalance in the estuary, which results in recurrent algae blooms and related drops in dissolved oxygen during the summer.
 This excess nitrogen is also suspected of contributing to a decline in eelgrass beds.

 - Habitat and Living Resource Losses

 Organisms causing diseases in humans can be carried into the estuary where humans may be exposed by eating raw or partially cooked shellfish.
 Exposure to pathogens may also occur through direct contact with contaminated water or by swallowing it.
-The largest source of pathogens to the estuary is stormwater runoff which carries material from malfunctioning septic systems and animal waste.
+A significant source of pathogens to the estuary is stormwater runoff which carries material from malfunctioning septic systems and animal waste.